JesseEmond/theoretical/merge/README.md

 ## Detailed Algorithm

-The code is heavily commented if you want to take a closer look at how this can be implemented.
+The code is heavily commented if you want to take a closer look at how this can be implemented, but here's a fairly detailed view of how this works.

 ### 0.5) Setup